Tracking My Fitness

 Key insights:

-• Heart Rate: My heart rate peaks in the afternoon (around 87 bpm on average), when I’m generally most active, and drops to its lowest levels at night (about 68 bpm) during rest.
+• My heart rate increases through the morning and peaks in the afternoon (around 87 bpm), which is usually when I’m most active.
+It then slows down in the evening and drops to its lowest levels at night (around 68 bpm) when I’m resting.

 How Much did I Sleep?